The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: The Out-of-Distribution Problem in Explanations

 \section{The Out-of-Distribution Problem in Explanations}

 In this section, we first give a full argument for why it is problematic for explanations to be created \emph{or} evaluated using OOD counterfactuals.
-Next, we propose a simple solution to the OOD problem.
-We rely on this argument in our comparison of \texttt{Replace} functions in Sec.~\ref{sec:replace_experiments}, which motivates salience-based and search-based explanation method design choices in Sec.~\ref{sec:methods}.
-We also assess our proposed solution to the OOD problem in Sec.~\ref{sec:replace_experiments} and later make use of this solution in \ref{sec:explanation_experiments}.
+Then, we propose a solution to the OOD problem.
+We rely on this argument in our comparison of \texttt{Replace} functions in Sec.~\ref{sec:replace_experiments}.
+We also assess our proposed solution to the OOD problem in Sec.~\ref{sec:replace_experiments} and later make use of this solution in Sec.~\ref{sec:explanation_experiments}.